-Why come to a Saturday MNCF SiTT Peer Teaching Group Workshop?
+Why come to a Peer Group Teaching Workshop?

-The MNCF SiTT Community is not just about coming together to practice teaching ..... it is more about becoming aware of togetherness through practice
+The Mindfulness Network Community Friends is not just about coming together to practice teaching ..... it is more about becoming aware of togetherness through practice

-MNCF and SiTT both recognise the value of community and peer support in the field of mindfulness teaching and training.
+The Mindfulness Network recognise the value of community and peer support in the field of mindfulness teaching and training.
 Connection with other teachers is invaluable in long term commitment to personal practice and authentic teaching.
 Peer reflection presents a unique opportunity to learn about oneself by listening to and learning about another.
+By coming along you become part of an International community of mindfulness teachers and trainees from different training and professional backgrounds.

 Peer support also offers reciprocal benefits and can therefore lower the financial commitment of continued professional development, CPD.
 This saving can transfer to lower course costs for the general-public making mindfulness more accessible across social economic boundaries.